Premiership of Justin Trudeau: Approval rating

-According to Angus Reid institute polling, from his election in October 2015 until fall 2017, Justin Trudeau had a positive approval rating.
+According to Angus Reid Institute polling, from his election in October 2015 until the fall of 2017, Justin Trudeau had a positive approval rating.
 December 2017 was the first time his approval rating fell into the negatives, and it largely remained this way until the COVID-19 pandemic in April 2020, at which point it returned to the positive.
 His approval returned to the negatives on the onset of the WE Charity scandal, and ticked back up when Canada's mass-vaccination campaign started in December 2020.
+However, his approval rating returned to the negatives since 2023 due to inflation and his government's widespread unpopularity.
+His popularity fell even further in late 2024 after former US President Donald Trump was re-elected and threatened 25% tariffs on Canada.
+His Deputy PM and Finance Minister Chrystia Freeland then later resigned in Mid December causing many Liberal MPs to publicly call on Trudeau to step aside.
+He ultimately announced in early January 2025 that he would resign as Liberal party leader and prime minister after a leadership race was held later in the year to replace him.